vcflib/bio-vcf/README.md

 lines (variant calls) first go through a raw parser returning an array of fields.
 Further (lazy) parsing is handled through VcfRecord.

-Health warning: Early days, your mileage may vary!
+Health warning: Early days, your mileage may vary because I add features as I go along!
+If something is not working, check out the code.
+It is easy to add features.

 ## Installation